-- This state machine starts with the genesis state (aka genesis block). - Similar to Bitcoin, transactions are grouped into blocks, and these blocks are chained using their hash. - Based on the transactions included in a block, the newly ined block defines a new state for the system. - An account state can contain the account balance, reputation, contract code associated with the account, or any digital information about the system. - A state it is a mapping between addresses and account states. - In addition, a block contains an identifier for the new system state. - This ID is simply the root of the Merkle tree over all mappings in the state.
+- This state machine starts with the genesis state (aka genesis block). - Similar to Bitcoin, transactions are grouped into blocks, and these blocks are chained using their hash. - Based on the transactions included, the newly mined block defines a new state for the system. - An account state can contain the account balance, contract code associated with the account, or any digital information about the system. - A state is a mapping between addresses and account states. - In addition, a block contains an identifier of the new system state. - This ID is simply the root of the Merkle tree over all mappings in the state.